What is Coverage, and Why does it Matter?

 Relationship between Coverage Profiles

-The relationship between coverage profiles in Test Modeller is hierarchal.
+The relationship between coverage profiles in Quality Modeller is hierarchal.
 Exhaustive coverage includes, or automatically covers, High coverage test cases.
 High coverage includes all Medium coverage test cases, and Medium coverage includes Low coverage test cases.

 The coverage profile becomes stronger and generates more test cases as it goes higher in the level of coverage.
 However, more test cases does not automatically mean better.
 We want to prioritize the quality of our test cases over the number of them.